Friday, January 23, 2015

 Clement Clay "Bo" Forbert, Jr, Twenty-Fifth Chief Justice 1977-1989

-Battle Flag of the Confederacy-located four corners of the Confederate flag
+Battle Flag of the Confederacy-located at the four corners of the Confederate flag

-First National Confederate Flag (Stars and Bars)-located four corners of the Confederate flag located four corners of the Confederate flag)
+First National Confederate Flag (Stars and Bars)-located at the four corners of the Confederate flag.)

-The second National Confederate Flag (Stainless Banner) is located on four corners of the Confederate flag.
+The second National Confederate Flag (Stainless Banner) is located on the four corners of the Confederate flag.

-The third National Confederate Flag is located on four corners of the Confederate flag.
+The third National Confederate Flag is located on the four corners of the Confederate flag.

 Alabama Confederate Monument 1861~1865 Consecrated to the memory of the Confederate Soldiers and Seamen ~Infantry, Artillery, Cavalry, and Navy.